magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37984-visual-match-product-by-rule-functionality-not-filtering-products-correctly.md

 1. Create a new configurable product and then a simple product (so the new product `entity_id` and `row_ids` are different as well).
     * To make it easier to replicate the issue, set a distinguishable qty value for the simple product - for example 5000.
 1. Go to a category > **Products in category** and enable **Match products by rule**.
-1. Now select "Quantity" as the attribute, "Greater" as the operator, and "4500" as the value .
+1. Now select "Quantity" as the attribute, "Greater" as the operator, and "4500" as the value.
 1. Click **save**.

 <ins>Expected results</ins>: